 Open to a veterinarian chosen by the Board of Directors to serve as a Member at Large on the SVBT Board of Directors.
 They retain all rights and responsibilities of Board Members.
 Membership dues are waived.

 Section 5.
 Membership dues:

 Membership to the above categories may be obtained after formal application and payment of dues is mailed to SVBT for approval.
 The Board of Directors shall establish annual dues.
-The fiscal year of SVBT shall be July 1st through June 30th and there will be no prorating of dues.
-Annual dues are payable to SVBT by July 15th of each year.
+Membership dues cover a one year period from the date they are paid and shall be paid annually to maintain active status as a member.
 Only professional members in good standing (i.e., dues of current year paid) may vote for officers or in other affairs of SVBT.

 Section 6.
 Advertisement: